HHA Marker Program for Historic Structures

 HHA invites you to uncover the hidden stories of your home by investigating its past, how it was built, and who lived there.
 This process of discovery is fascinating and rewarding; therefore, we encourage you to conduct your own research.
 However, if you prefer to hire an accredited researcher, please contact the HHA Survey and Research Committee regarding availability and referrals.

-The research, verification, historic house reports, and the plaque are not without costs.
+The research, verification, historic house reports, and the marker are not without costs.
 Costs vary based on who conducts research and creates the report.
 The following options are available:

 Option 1 – If the property owner does his/her own research, or independently hires a researcher, the HHA standard format must be followed.
 The HHA Survey and Research Committee will evaluate the work based on quality and consistency of documentation.